setun-90/ESER-32/README.md

 # Zuse Elektra emulator
-The Zuse Elektra is a system family from Zuse Gerätebau implementing the EZER/OSER architecture.
+The Zuse Elektra is a system family from Zuse Gerätebau implementing the ESER/OSER architecture (a fictionalized version of the real-life [ESER](https://en.wikipedia.org/wiki/ESER)).
 Released in 1964, it has diversified into a line of mainframes, superminis, workstations and servers.
 The English Electric Electra is a licensed clone.

 This emulator emulates a 32-bit Zuse Elektra.
 ## Status
 * Memory is verified; all specified features work, but some implementation features need to be frozen (such as cache sizing and replacement algorithms).
 * Channel units are in progress; tests and devices still need to be written.
   * The actual directory structure for device sources needs to be replaced.
-  * The POSIX device needs a decent EZER test program.
+  * The POSIX device needs a decent ESER test program.
 * Processing units are in progress; tests need to be written and some aspects need to be frozen, such as cache sizes.

 ## Running